libwasm/libwasm/doc/libwasm.md

      Usage: ../bin/convertS [options] wat_file
      Options:
        -a          generate sequential assmbler file
+       -c          generate C file
+       -C          generate optimized C file
        -s          generate S-expression assmbler file
        -h          print this help message and exit
        -o <file>   specify output file.
        -S          print statistics

-     Exactly one of '-a' or '-s' must be given.
+     Exactly one of '-a', '-s' or '-c' must be given.

 #### The *-a* option.
-The *-a* option specifies that a source ouput file (usually a *.wat* file) must be produced.
+The *-a* option specifies that a text ouput file must be produced.
 The name of the output file must be given with thw *-o* option.

 #### The *-s* option.
-The *-s* option specifies that a source ouput file (usually a *.wat* file) must be produced.
+The *-s* option specifies that a text ouput file must be produced.
 The code will be emitted in S-expression format.
 The name of the output file must be given with thw *-o* option.